bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

 *Despite being dirt cheap, **Holy Stance** isn't worth inheriting as again, bouncing back only 10% of the damage you take isn't anything to write home about.*

-***Tome Resonance** can be useful on Mages with accuracy issues, especially for how reasonably priced they are.*
+***Tome Precision** is Celica's Weapon Skill and it can be useful on Mages with accuracy issues, especially for how reasonably priced they are.*

 *It may be worth it to inherit **Favorite Food** unto someone, especially if you plan on using Marth's Mercurius to power level them.
 Having back-to-back Engages let's Marth wielders wrack up the EXP.*